A newly installed wooden deck is a sight to behold, especially if you’ve put in the work to build it yourself.

-Here are 5 of the very best wood deck paints (solid stains) up for grabs.
+Here are 5 of the very best deck paints (solid stains) up for grabs:

 This paint/stain is a 100% acrylic formula that is made to protect your wooden deck for years to come.

-The finish of this solid stain is completely opaque, meaning no wood grain will show through at all.
+The finish of this solid deck stain is completely opaque, meaning no natural grain will show through at all.

-The stain comes in several popular colors. #1 Deck Stain also has a semi-transparent line of stains.
-A new trend that’s becoming popular is for deck owners to stain the horizontal boards with a semi-transparent stain, and the vertical posts and railings with a solid stain.
+It comes in several popular colors. #1 Deck Stain also has a semi-transparent line of stains.
+A new trend that’s becoming popular is to stain the horizontal boards with a semi-transparent deck stain, and the vertical posts and railings with a solid stain.
 This has a really nice look, and you’ll get an extremely long lifespan out of your vertical posts and railings with easy maintenance on your horizontal boards.